HarryHomie/HarryHomie/README.md

 ## 🎶 Fun Corner

-> “Code like it’s dance choreography — clean, rhythmic, and full of flow, atleast when you get it right.”
+> “Code like it’s dance choreography — clean, rhythmic, and full of flow, atleast when you get it right, otherwise you look like an idiot.”

 <p align="center">
   <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" width="300">